Wall Street Has iPhone X Sales Jitters, But The Facts Aren’t In

 There’s not much doubt that after a year of anticipation, many of the tech-savvy and Apple faithful hurried out to buy an X after it hit shelves in early November.

 Some supply chain reports this week suggest those consumers aren’t buying in high numbers.
 Yesterday one of the main chip makers for the iPhone X, TSMC, revised down its full-year revenue forecast based on weak chip orders.
-Same goes for AMS, which provides 3D sensing technology for the X. This suggested Mirabaud Securities chip industry analyst Neil Campling that Apple had cut back its chip orders for the X
+Same goes for AMS, which provides 3D-sensing technology for the X. This suggested to Mirabaud Securities chip industry analyst Neil Campling that Apple had cut back its chip orders for the X.

-“With the declines in iPhone X orders and the inventory issue at TSMC at record highs which basically reflect a need to burn off inventory.
+“With the declines in iPhone X orders and the inventory issue at TSMC at record highs, which basically reflect a need to burn off inventory.
 Why?
 Because the iPhone X is dead,” Campling wrote in a research note, adding that Apple would likely discontinue the phone this summer.
 Campling believes its the X’s price that’s preventing people from buying.

 For Morgan Stanley analyst Katie Huberty the soft chip demand was one of several factors that point directly to weak iPhone sales later this year.
 Accordingly, on Friday she dramatically revised down her team’s estimate of iPhone sales for the June-ending quarter from 40.5 million to 34 million.